 To learn more about these techniques, they’re explained in detail in the related videos that are part of the “Clawhammer Banjo in 8 Essential Steps” series, which you can access below:

 2. Slides.
-Slides are denoted as a line with the abbreviation “Sl” next to it that adjoins the starting string to the ending string.
+Slides are denoted as a line with the abbreviation “Sl” next to it that adjoins the starting fret to the ending fret.
 In the example below, a slide is to be played by starting at the 3rd string, 2nd fret and sliding to the 3rd string, 4th fret:

 Even though three specific strings are indicated here, you are free to choose which particular strings you strike when executing the strum.
 There’s a great deal of individual differences in this technique – some players like the sound of strums across all 4 strings – some prefer a sparser sound of only a light strum across two strings.
 So when a strum is called for, please choose what sounds best to you.